Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore1/readme.txt

    =============
    RELEASE NOTES
    =============
-   Prevented cases of using an uninitialized compression stream.
+   Changed a life cycle of the compression stream.

    =============
    DOCUMENTATION